Updated on July 19th, 2021

 You are braver than you believe, stronger than you seem and smarter than you think.” – Christopher Robin

 So, if travelling solo is brave, then not doing it must come down to one thing, fear.
-Fear of your safety, fear of loneliness, fear of the unknown?
+Fear of your safety, fear of loneliness, fear of sickness or injury, fear of the unknown?
 Once you have overcome these, you have to then tackle a similar bombardment of fears from your loved ones.
 Taking the decision to travel solo against this backdrop is the first challenge.

 However, if you read any thoughts on travelling alone from those of us who have taken the plunge, the overriding message is JUST DO IT!